Daph1986/mamamaki/README.md

 3. [Miso soup - THE SUSHI TIMES](https://www.thesushitimes.com/recept-miso-soep-onmisbaar-japanse-keuken/)
 4. [All the other recipes - Culinair genieten - Japans](https://www.lantaarnpublishers.nl/winkel/koken/japans/)

-The recipes added by users "admin" and "daphnehf" are all cooked and photographed by me.
+The recipes added by users `admin` and `daphnehf` are all cooked and photographed by me.
 I have sometimes edited these recipes to my own liking while cooking, the edited versions are on the site.
 Recipes posted by other users are not pre-tested!